Federal Financial Supervisory Authority: 2008 financial crisis and aftermath

-On 19 May 2010, in response to 2010 European sovereign debt crisis, BaFin banned naked short selling of credit default swaps on euro-area government bonds until 31 March 2011.
+On 19 May 2010, in response to the euro area crisis, BaFin banned naked short selling of credit default swaps on euro-area government bonds until 31 March 2011.
 At the same time they re-introduced a ban on naked short selling of the previous 10 banks and insurers companies.

 In 2019, BaFin banned short-selling in response to accusations of accounting fraud in Wirecard.
-As the accusations proved true, BaFin itself was put under scrutiny a year later.

-In November 2020, the European Securities and Markets Authority (ESMA) published the results of its review which assessed the events leading to the collapse of Wirecard AG and the supervisory response by BaFin.
+Following the allegations, BaFin itself came under scrutiny the following year.
+In November 2020, the European Securities and Markets Authority (ESMA) published the results of its review which assessed the events leading to the collapse of Wirecard and the supervisory response by BaFin.
 This review identifies a number of deficiencies, inefficiencies and legal and procedural impediments relating to the following areas: the independence of BaFin from issuers and government; market monitoring by both BaFin and the Financial Reporting Enforcement Panel (FREP); examination procedures of FREP; and the effectiveness of the supervisory system in the area of financial reporting.
 In April 2021, German prosecutors in Frankfurt announced the opening of a criminal investigation into BaFin's supervision of Wirecard.